 Fantastic discoveries give us something else — fantastic riddles.

-Take quantum theory, which is the universally accepted guide for things so small you can’t see them and takes simple atoms and redefines them as weird.
+Take quantum theory, which is the universally accepted guide for things so small you can’t see them.
+It takes a look at simple atoms, and it redefines them as weird.

 An average person — you or me — has no hope of understanding this theory resting vitally on advanced mathematics.